JustOff/cpf-update-win/README.md

 3. Run X-Update-cpf.cmd and follow the wizard to get all required utilities from corresponding sites or download single archive cpf-update-win-utils.zip from [release page](https://github.com/JustOff/cpf-update-win/releases/latest)
 4. Place the executables from step 3 into "Update" folder

 Alternatively you can start with [cpf-update-win-full.zip](https://github.com/JustOff/cpf-update-win/releases/latest) where winPenPack X-Chromium, updater script and helpers packed all in one.
+Simple unzip it and run X-Update-cpf.cmd to obtain fresh Chromium and Pepper Flash.

 Credits and Thanks:
 * [Chromium Projects](http://www.chromium.org/)